Silvia Monfort: Tragedienne

-In 1972, Monfort described her favorite roles: "Gérard Philippe, whose Chimène I was, had a habit of replying that his favorite role was his next.
-For me, the one that I am playing fulfills me.
-Imagine!
-What marvelous relations between an actor and his character.
-They see each other every day, but they also know that it's not forever, so they have to work twice as hard.
-Certain characters have more of an affinity for us.
-I have always felt myself closer to adolescents thirsting for the absolute than to women with divided hearts.
-I prefer Electra to Clytemnestra.
-I was wildly in love with Alarica from The Evil Is Spreading, Éponine from Les Misérables and recently The Maid by Audiberti.
-But this doesn't prevent me from knowing beautiful stories about those whom I wouldn't play.
-Of all the heroines, the one who perhaps excited me most was the queen of the Amazons, Penthesilea.
-When she thought herself defeated by Achilles, she refused to follow him into his kingdom.
-She wanted him to be king in her land.
-So she tore him up with her nails, devoured him with her teeth, and said: All women swear to their lovers: I will eat you as long as I love you – well, I did it."

 Phèdre

-Silvia Monfort is among the most influential performers of Phèdre.
-A study by the CNRS about the great tragediennes who have incarnated this character in the 20th century was published in Pour la Science, the French version of Scientific American.
-This study analyzed the relationship between the pauses and the versified text as well as the fluctuations in delivery and demonstrated that Silvia Monfort made the most important use of them (92% of pauses and 3.8 syllables/minute) in relation to other tragic actresses (Sarah Bernhardt, Marie Bell, Nada Strancar and Natacha Amal); this characteristic of her acting contributed to Silvia Monfort's performances being received with an exceptional quality of psychological depth and emotion.
+Silvia Monfort's portrayal of Phèdre was analysed in a study published by the CNRS in Pour la Science, which examined the delivery and rhythm of several 20th-century interpretations of the role, including those of Sarah Bernhardt, Marie Bell and Natacha Amal.
+It also studied the fluctuations in delivery and noted that Monfort made extensive use of them (92% of pauses and 3.8 syllables/minute), similar to other tragic actresses included in the study.
+She described her approach to the character as exploring the intensity and mystery inherent in Phèdre, emphasizing personal interpretation.

-She said of her character in 1973: "Phèdre burns in each one of us.
-We have hardly grasped the image in the mirror when she dims, and the imminence of this obliteration sharpens the acuteness of the reflection […] What matters is that there has been a meeting in mystery even from the first reading.
-It is like desire, or rather it is present in the look that provokes it, or rather there will never be unison.
-All the opinions, competent, imperious, singular, that were offered to me on the subject of Phèdre, and to which I listened intensely, had no other result with me than to lead me back to my Phèdre, despite her long being hazy, with the obviousness of a pawn moving back to the first square on a board game […] this is the wonder of Phèdre: to tackle it is to resign oneself to it."
+In 1973, she said of her character: "Phèdre burns in each one of us.
+We have hardly grasped the image in the mirror when she dims, and the imminence of this obliteration sharpens the acuteness of the reflection [...]
+What matters is that there has been a meeting in mystery even from the first reading.
+It is like desire, or rather, it is present in the look that provokes it, or rather, there will never be unison.
+All the opinions, competent, imperious, singular, that were offered to me on the subject of Phèdre, and to which I listened intensely, had no other result with me than to lead me back to my Phèdre, despite her long being hazy, with the obviousness of a pawn moving back to the first square on a board game [...] this is the wonder of Phèdre: to tackle it is to resign oneself to it."